LAG returns a value from a preceding position within the specified dimension.

 STRICTReturns the Value to offset if the Offset amount is positive.

-In Polaris, any number used for the Offset amount argument is rounded to the nearest integer.
+• Any number used for the Offset amount argument is rounded to the nearest integer.
 A value of NaN (Not a Number) for the Offset amount argument returns the Substitute value argument.

 In the Classic Engine: